-Check out the advice given below.
+Check out kitten play activities given below.
+These ideas can be used whether you are at home or in the office.
 You will find some great ways to keep your kitten occupied.
-These ideas can be used whether you are at home or in the office.

 Pick either a room or a corner of a room to give to your cat.
 This space will become your kitten’s play area.

 Here’s how to create a cat paradise:

 - Give your kitten a view – Setting up a perch by a window allows your kitten to observe the outside world.
 You can buy or make a perch.